anajembaedwin/sky-mapper-React/README.md

 # sky-mapper-React
-ReactJS login and component dashboard that uses OpenSky API to show a near-realtime information of all flights around the world
+ReactJS login and component dashboard that uses OpenSky API to show all the flights arriving and departing from all airports

 # Instructions
 OpenSky is a free service, that shows a near-realtime information of all flights around the world